 It would be best if you had an organized social media calendar set aside at specific times of day for engaging with followers on each platform.
-This doesn’t mean you need to post something new every hour—these are just guidelines.
+This doesn’t mean you must post something new hourly—these are just guidelines.
 It’s more important that you’re consistent than hitting random posts per day or week.

 Plus, if your social media strategy includes posting at different times of day depending on which platform and audience you’re targeting (for example, Facebook vs. Instagram), this kind of organization will become even more important!

-It’s important to know when you’re going to post content, so use an app like Hootsuite or Buffer to schedule your posts ahead of time.
-This way, you won’t have to think about what and when you’re going to post on any given day—you can just look at your calendar and go from there.
+Knowing when to post content is essential, so use an app like Hootsuite or Buffer to schedule your posts.
+This way, you won’t have to think about what and when you will post on any given day—you can look at your calendar and go from there.

-Set up notifications for each platform so that you’ll be notified when someone interacts with one of your posts (e.g., likes or comments).
-This makes it easier for you to see which posts are performing well and which ones aren’t getting much interaction at all so that you can make changes accordingly (e.g., change the date or time for posting).
+Set up notifications for each platform so that you’ll be notified when someone interacts with one of your social media posts (e.g., likes or comments).
+This makes it easier for you to see which posts are performing well and which ones aren’t getting much interaction so that you can make changes accordingly (e.g., change the date or time for posting).
 If possible, set these notifications as push notifications instead of emails.
-Hence, they show up immediately rather than waiting until later in the day/week/month/year (depending on how often they come in).
+Hence, they show up immediately rather than waiting until later in the day/week/month/year (depending on how often they arrive).

 Hire a virtual social media assistant if you need help managing your social media.

 You may be thinking: Why would I pay someone to do something I can do myself?
-As someone who is familiar with social media and has time to manage it, I can tell you that it’s not as easy as it seems.
-There are so many different platforms out there, and each one has its own rules for posting content—not to mention the fact that you have to keep up with all of them!
+As someone familiar with social media and who has time to manage it, I can tell you it’s not as easy as it seems.
+There are so many different platforms out there, and each one has its own rules for posting content—not to mention that you have to keep up with all of them!

-For example, if you post on Instagram during the same times every day and don’t mix up your content from week to week (like posting pictures from vacation on Tuesday instead), people will get bored with seeing the same thing over and over again.
+For example, if you post on Instagram during the exact times every day and don’t mix up your content from week to week (like posting pictures from vacation on Tuesday instead), people will get bored with seeing the same thing repeatedly.
 They might even unfollow you because they assume there’s nothing new coming from your page!